Rustic Hungarian Mushroom Soup is one of those seriously delicious recipes that will become a family favorite dish.

 “Only the pure in heart can make a good soup.” – Ludwig van Beethoven

 Soup.
 Don’t you just love that word?
 On a cold winter day, nothing can warm you up more than a bowl.

-I’ve always loved a creamy mushroom soup, but this soup is out of this world.
+I’ve always loved a creamy mushroom soup, but this Hungarian mushroom soup recipe is out of this world.
 It can be quite addicting.

 I’m not one of those people that put any old recipe on my blog and call it a day.
 No one wants to spend money on the ingredients for a recipe and have it turn out just okay.

 This creamy Hungarian mushroom soup recipe is a combination of ingredients that turns something as simple as soup into a gourmet meal.

 You’ve come to the right place if you’re looking for a recipe that you can hand down to your kids to make.
 This recipe is it!

 There are a couple different species of mushrooms that costs thousands of dollars per pound.